This article was last updated June 20, 2023.

 - Tasks that are divided into smaller, more manageable chunks

 - Short, intermittent breaks

 - Extended deadlines or more time for completing work

 - Altered work hours to accommodate peak periods of focus and attention

-- Written-out directions, instructions, and training materials for future reference
+- Written-out directions, instructions and training materials

 Find out more about millennials in your workplace

 On a national level, hyperactivity saw the second highest increase in prevalence among the top-10 health conditions affecting millennials.
-With the millennial generation expected to make up 75 percent of the workforce by 2025, it's important your workplace take action to address this increased behavioral issue.
+With the millennial generation expected to make up 75 percent of the workforce by 2025, it's important your workplace takes action to address this increased behavioral issue.